wanghaisheng/Paperloop/src/content/markdown/getting-started.md

 You can insert images using similar syntax to links, but with an exclamation mark `!` in front: `![Alt Text](Image URL)`.

 ![Paperloop](https://paperloop.io/og-image.png)

+If you want to align or size your images, please refer to section [Alignment](#11.-alignment).

 ---